ALM integrations overview

-When used with Micro Focus Connect, connectors provide synchronization of assets like Stories, Requirements and Tasks across Micro Focus products (for example, ALM and ALM Octane) and third party products such as Atlassian Jira, Atlassican Confluence, CA Agile, SAP Solution Manager, and Azure DevOps.
+When used with Micro Focus Connect, connectors provide synchronization of assets like Stories, Requirements, and Tasks across Micro Focus products (for example, ALM and ALM Octane) and third-party products such as Atlassian Jira, Atlassian Confluence, CA Agile, SAP Solution Manager, and Azure DevOps.

 Testing tool integrations

 ALM incorporates tests and results from various sources into the overall product and release data.